Healing with Cannabis: The Evolution of the Endocannabinoid System and How to Use Cannabinoids to Treat Today’s Disorders and Diseases.

 ” … The history of psychedelics in America kicks things off and goes from interesting to terrifying to depressing to hopeful more or less decade by decade.
 The science of what is actually going on in your head when hallucinogens have been ingested follows and ended up being my favorite section of the book.
 All the molecular structure diagrams and trippy comic art compliment the information well.
 Hearing from people who study these chemicals and not just peers who take them was certainly eye-opening. …”

-Erowid is a non-profit educational and harm-reduction resource with 60 thousand pages of online information about psychoactive drugs, plants, chemicals and technologies, including entheogens, psychedelics, new psychoactive substances, research chemicals, stimulants, depressants and pharmaceuticals.
+Erowid is a nonprofit educational resource with 60,000 pages of online information about psychoactive drugs, plants, chemicals and technologies, including entheogens, psychedelics, new psychoactive substances, research chemicals, stimulants, depressants and pharmaceuticals.

 Clip from the Erowid review:

 “One delightful consequence of our changing attitudes towards drugs is Cheryl Pellerin’s recent book Trips: How Hallucinogens Work in Your Brain.
 Only a few years ago, Trips would have been unthinkable: a popular account written by a “legitimate” science reporter, published by the independent but still “respectable” Seven Stories Press (the same people that had the courage to bring us Gary Webb’s unjustly maligned story of CIA’s sordid involvement with crack cocaine).
 Even better, it is illustrated throughout with classic cartoons by R. Crumb and the Zap Comix crew, carefully chosen to provide an ironic running commentary on the text.
 My favorite is the heading for a chapter of interviews with various government regulatory officials: An uptight “suit” frets, ‘I must maintain this rigid position or all is lost!’” …